-- Address any questions or concerns expectant parents may have and refer them to the Newborn Screening Program website for further information.
+- Address any questions or concerns expectant parents may have and refer them to the Minnesota Department of Health Newborn Screening Program website for further information.

 What expectant parents need to know:

-- When a baby is 24-48 hours old, the birth facility will take a few drops of blood from the baby's heel and send it to MDH to screen for over 50 treatable disorders.
+- When a baby is 24-48 hours old, the birth facility will take a few drops of blood from the baby's heel and send it to the Minnesota Department of Health to screen for over 50 treatable disorders.
 These disorders are difficult to detect clinically; without newborn screening, affected newborns may not be diagnosed until damage has already been done.

 - When a baby is at least 12 hours old, the birth facility will arrange for the baby's hearing to be screened.
 A child with hearing loss – even a mild loss – may have difficulty with speech and language development.
 Hearing loss cannot be easily detected by parents or providers without hearing screening and follow-up testing.

 - When a baby is at least a day old, the birth facility will arrange screening for critical congenital heart disease (CCHD).
 Babies with CCHD appear healthy at birth but are at risk for serious, life-threatening complications.
 If CCHD is detected early, treatments are often available that can help affected newborns lead longer, healthier lives.